georgevictor90/gifta/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [React Hooks](https://reactjs.org/docs/hooks-intro.html) - A new feature in React 16.8 that lets you use state and other React features without writing a class
 - [Create React App](https://create-react-app.dev/) - A tool for creating React apps with no build configuration
+- [React Router](https://reactrouter.com/) - A popular package for handling routing in React applications

 ## Run Locally